Go do some homework before you decide to name a fig and stop capitalizing on the uninformed.

 Firstly, every time a fig plant crosses into a new country there is some translation from one country to another.
 This is a legit reason for a different name.
 Not all countries use the same language.

 2. More often than not the name of a fig plant that's brought to a new country is forgotten, in which case it gets a new name.
 The fig tree came to North America in the 1600s.
-More varieties followed with the immigration of of Europeans throughout the last couple of centuries.
-Many of these trees are found on the East Coast where the Italian and Greeks originally immigrated to, settled, and brought along their fig cuttings.
-So my guess is that there score of varieties that were brought over this way.
+More varieties followed with the immigration of Europeans throughout the last couple of centuries.
+Many of these trees are found on the East Coast where the Italian and Greeks originally immigrated to, settled, and brought along their favorite fig varieties via cuttings.
+So my guess is that there are scores of varieties that were brought over this way.
 There is no possible way to actually quantify this, because these cuttings were essentially smuggled in and we can only guess at how many varieties made it through.

 California is an ideal environment to grow figs. As such there have been many fig varieties that have been brought to California to grow.
 The Calimyrna fig is the most predominant commercial variety there, but it requires a fig wasp to ripen, since then UC Davis has been breeding many common types to replace the Calimyrna.
 The Calimyrna is yellow, that's why many of the types from UC Davis are yellow.

-There are a handful of reputable growers that adhere to original names of figs. Kudos to guys like Jon, Willis, and Harvey but there are also guys out there like the Los Angeles Fig Forest that are blatant with their made up names.
+There are a handful of reputable growers that adhere to original names of figs. Kudos to guys like Jon, Willis, Dave, Brian, and Harvey but there are also guys out there like the Los Angeles Fig Forest that are blatant with their made up names.

 I recall going to Portland nursery and bought 2 figs. Oregon Prolific and King Fig. The Oregon Prolific turned out to be Marseilles which I already had 3 plants of.
 The king fig I'm still trying to figure out.

 I have a couple problems with this ongoing practice of "Naming Figs" without trying to at first verify it's ID.